-At this junction, what is your viewpoint or idea of reference and information service?
 Reference services are the culmination of all library activities aimed at facilitating the use of the library and its resources.
-It is conceivably the most demanding aspect of librarianship and its performance can either make or damage the image of the library or the profession (Okeke, Oghenetega & Ezemba, 2013).
-In the reference service section, the reference librarian assists library users or readers identify information resources and also provide answers to their Reference service is one of the library's primary practices beside acquisition, classification, cataloguing and physical planning.
+It is perhaps the most demanding aspect of librarianship and its performance can either make or mar the image of the library (Adebayo, 2009).
+Reference service is one of the library's primary practices beside acquisition, classification, cataloguing and physical planning.

-The term reference service which is sometimes referred to as reference and information service is a characteristic of library services in which contact between the reader and library materials is established through the assistance of librarian, matching the user with the library resources which could be printed or electronic format (Achebe, 2012).
-This means that reference service involves the personal assistance provided by trained personnel or librarian to library users seeking information.
-Such personal assistance involves answering users' queries, searching, bibliography compilation, guiding users on how to use web resources, and referral service; these are the essence of reference service and is the fundamental role of the reference librarian.
-In National open University of Nigeria Library, the reference section is managed by a library personnel called Reference Librarian.
-The reference section reference resources and these resources are not meant to be loaned to library users or patrons rather, they are meant to be consulted within the reference section by users. information reference resources include Atlases, Bibliographies Encyclopaedias, Biographies, Gazetteers, Dictionaries, Maps, Almanacs, and Newspapers.
+The term reference service or sometimes referred to as reference and information service can be defined as personal assistance provided by trained personnel to library users seeking information.
+Such personal assistance is the essence of reference services and is the fundamental role of the reference librarian.
 The goal of the reference librarian is to meet the information needs of the users.
 How and to what extent this is done varies from library to library and depends on the type of library, technologies and services available.